-Time to PSA progression for patients with metastatic CRPC is defined as the time from the date of first dose of study treatment to the date that a $\geq$ 25% increase in PSA with an absolute increase of $\geq$ 2 μg/L (2 ng/mL) above the nadir (or baseline for patients with no PSA decline) is documented.
-PSA progression must be confirmed by a second, consecutive PSA assessment $\geq$ 3 weeks later.
+Time to PSA progression for patients with mCRPC is defined as the time from the date of first dose of study treatment to the date that a $\geq 25\%$ increase in PSA with an absolute increase of $\geq 2 \ \mu g/L$ (2 ng/mL) above the nadir (or baseline for patients with no PSA decline) is documented.
+PSA progression must be confirmed by a second, consecutive PSA assessment ≥ 3 weeks later.

 Time to PSA progression will be censored on the date of the last PSA assessment for patients who do not have an event (confirmed PSA progression), for patients who start a new anticancer therapy prior to an event (see Section 5.2.6) or for patients with an event after 2 or more missing PSA assessments.
-Patients who do not have a baseline PSA assessment or who do not have a post-baseline PSA assessment will be censored on the date of first dose of study treatment.
+Patients who do not have a baseline PSA assessment or who do not have a post-baseline PSA assessment will be censored on the date of the first dose of study treatment.

-PSA assessments will be conducted at screening, every 4 weeks $\pm$ 2 days and at EOT.
-The censoring and event date options to be considered for the time to PSA progression analysis are presented in Table 13.
+PSA assessments will be conducted at screening, every 4 weeks \pm 2 days, and at the EOT.
+The censoring and event date options to be considered for the time to PSA progression analysis are presented in Table 11.

-Time to PSA progression (months)

-= [date of PSA progression or censoring

-- date of first dose of study treatment +1]/30.4375
+Time to PSA progression (months) = [date of PSA progression or censoring- date of first dose of study treatment +1]/30.4375